livaschar/mofsynth_adv/README.md

 ## ⚙️  Installation

-Because MOFSynth-Adv relies on computational chemistry tools that require compiled Fortran and C libraries (like `tblite`), **it is strongly recommended to use Conda** to manage your environment.
+Because MOFSynth-ADV relies on computational chemistry tools that require compiled Fortran and C libraries (like `tblite`), **it is strongly recommended to use Conda** to manage your environment.
 Using a standard Python `venv` with pure `pip` may result in missing Fortran runtime errors.

 ### Method 1: Using environment.yml (Recommended)